jckoester/recipepress-reloaded/readme.txt

 * a bunch of taxonomies like cateogories, cuisines, seasons, course.
 You can add as many custom taxonomies as you like
 * display nutritional information alongside your recipes
 * options to also include categories and tags used from standard posts.
+* easily include recipes into posts and pages
+* shortcodes for displaying an alphabetic index of recipes, ingredients
 * user comments and pingbacks
 * recipe photo using featured thumbnail tools.
 * easy-type backend